alteryx/cookbook-alteryx-server/README.md

 Requirements
 ------------
 - `windows` - alteryx-server only supports the Windows platform.
-- `chef-client >= 12.7.2` - alteryx-server only supports chef-client versions of 12.7.2 or above
+- `chef-client >= 12.7.2` - alteryx-server only supports chef-client versions of 12.7.2 or above.

 Recipes
 -------